-This is the first study to unequivocally demonstrate that the fragility of heterosexuality occurs for both men and women.
-Prior research either did not consider men and women separately (Duran et al., 2007; Flanders & Hatfield, 2014), or failed to find the effect for women (Mize & Manago, 2018).
-We also show that the fragility effect persists even when behaviours under discussion are standardized across sexual orientations.
+Table 6.
+Results for the Social Dominant Orientation (SDO) Moderation done for Study 4 women.
+Prior research either did not consider men and women separately (Duran et al., 2007; Flanders & Hatfield, 2014) or failed to find the effect for women (Mize & Manago, 2018).
+We also show that the fragility effect persists even when behaviors under discussion are standardized across sexual orientations.
 Thus, our results add meaningfully to prior studies of asymmetrical perceptions of sexual orientations (Mize & Manago, 2018; Duran et al., 2007; Flanders & Hatfield, 2014) by establishing the reliability of this effect, with both men and women, in a different population, through larger samples, and with multiple divergent methods.